The FRED Running Relays - 200 Mile

 Course Details

-- The FRED 50 Relay: This event consists of 11 legs, running from Big Rapids to Belmont.
+- 50 Mile Relay: Starts Saturday morning from the Big Rapids White Pine Trailhead and involves 11 legs, progressing south to Belmont.
 Teams can have up to 11 participants.

-Participants receive a shirt, a finisher medal, and one complimentary food and drink ticket redeemable at Third Nature Brewing.
-A percentage of the event's proceeds goes to the West Michigan Trails Organization.
+Registration includes a shirt, a finisher medal, and one complimentary food and drink ticket redeemable at Third Nature Brewing.
+A percentage of the event's proceeds supports the West Michigan Trails Organization.
 Visit the organization's website for the most recent information.